bpawluk/EasyApi/README.md

 The path to understanding EasyApi is straightforward and consists of getting to know the three key elements of the library - the contract, the server, and the client apps.

 ### Contract
-EasyApi Contract defines the API endpoints you want to expose, along with the structure of requests and responses supported by the endpoints.
-It is represented as a set of C# ```classes```, each of which corresponds to a single endpoint.
+EasyApi Contract defines the API endpoints you want to expose and consume.
+Each endpoint is represented as a C# ```class``` that primarily defines the structure of incoming requests and the type of returned responses along with the HTTP medium details.

 #### Setup

 ##### 1. Add a new Class Library Project to your Solution.

 ##### 2. Reference the [BlazorUtils.EasyApi](https://www.nuget.org/packages/BlazorUtils.EasyApi) NuGet package.

 ```xml